 Anti-TrkA (extracellular) Antibody (#ANT-018) is a highly specific antibody directed against an extracellular epitope of the rat protein.
 The antibody can be used in western blot, immunohistochemistry, live cell imaging, and indirect flow cytometry applications.
 It has been designed to recognize TrkA from mouse, rat, and human samples.

 Anti-TrkA (extracellular)-ATTO-633 Antibody (#ANT-018-FR) is directly labeled with an ATTO-633 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 ATTO 633 has a maximum absorption at 629 nm and a maximum fluorescence at 657 nm.
 The fluorescence is excited most efficiently in the range 610 to 645 nm.
 This label is analogous to the well-known dyes Alexa 647, Alexa 633 and Cy5.
-Anti-TrkA (extracellular)-ATTO-633 Antibody is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-TrkA (extracellular)-ATTO-633 Antibody is especially suited for experiments requiring simultaneous labeling of different markers.